Blandford-Znajek Process in Quadratic Gravity: The Blandford--Znajek Process

 Prescribing the boundary conditions for Eqs.~\eqref{eq:ipsi}--\eqref{eq:stream} turns out to be a delicate job.
 Here we adopt the boundary conditions from a recent work by Armas et al.~\cite{Armas:2020mio}:

 where $\psi_0$ is a constant.
-The condition stipulated by Eq.~\eqref{eq:flux_pole} is required by the physical interpretation of $\psi$: at the north pole, the surface over which the magnetic flux is measured is closed, so the flux function there should be set to zero.
+The condition stipulated by Eq.~\eqref{eq:flux_pole} is required by the physical interpretation of $\psi$: at the north pole, the surface over which the magnetic flux is measured shrinks to a zero size, so the flux function there should be set to zero.
 The condition~\eqref{eq:flux_equator} is a restatement of the split-monopole assumption that no magnetic field line crosses the disk, and therefore $\psi_0$ determines the magnetic flux through the horizon.
 Equations~\eqref{eq:flux_horizon} and \eqref{eq:znajek_horizon} come from the requirement that the EM field strength, $F_{\mu\nu}$, be finite when measured by a timelike observer traveling across the horizon.

 Equation~\eqref{eq:znajek_horizon} is the Znajek condition~\cite{1977MNRAS.179..457Z}, which is equivalent to requiring a finite toroidal magnetic field, $B^\phi$, in horizon-penetrating coordinates~\cite{McKinney_2004}.
 Gralla and Jacobson~\cite{Gralla:2014yja} have extended this condition so that it holds as long as the horizon is a Killing horizon generated by $\partial_t+\Omega_\mathrm{H}\partial_\phi$.
 The Znajek condition mapped to null future infinity becomes Eq.~\eqref{eq:znajek_infinity}~\cite{Penna:2015qta,Armas:2020mio}.
 There is no need to adapt Eq.~\eqref{eq:znajek_infinity} to a generic metric since we are considering spacetimes that are asymptotically flat.
-The conditions given by Eqs.~\eqref{eq:znajek_horizon} and \eqref{eq:znajek_infinity} can be derived, up to a sign, by directly solving Eq.~\eqref{eq:stream} on the horizon and at the infinity with the assumption that $\psi$, $I$, and $\Omega$ are all finite there~\cite{MacDonald:1982zz,Gralla:2014yja,Gralla:2015vta}.
+The conditions given by Eqs.~\eqref{eq:znajek_horizon} and \eqref{eq:znajek_infinity} can be derived, up to a sign, by directly solving Eq.~\eqref{eq:stream} on the horizon and at the infinity with the assumption that $\psi$, $I$, and $\Omega$ are all finite there.
+The sign is fixed by assuming that the energy flow is outwardly directed on the horizon and at the infinity~\cite{MacDonald:1982zz,Gralla:2014yja,Gralla:2015vta}.
 Finally, Eq.~\eqref{eq:flux_infinity} matches the field at infinity with Michel's flat-space monopole solution~\cite{1973ApJ...180L.133M}.

 Together with these boundary conditions, Eqs.~\eqref{eq:ipsi}--\eqref{eq:stream}, first derived by Blandford and Znajek~\cite{1977MNRAS.179..433B}, are therefore all one needs to solve for the fields (either analytically or numerically).
 However, the only known \emph{exact} solution to these equations is a generalization of Michel's monopole solution~\cite{1973ApJ...180L.133M} in the Schwarzschild spacetime~\cite{1977MNRAS.179..433B}, which lacks astrophysical interest as no energy can be extracted.
 Therefore, perturbation methods are typically applied to study this process analytically.